The ‘Always’ Way

-'Inside us all is a superhero, you just need the courage to put on the cape!'
+'There is a superhero in all of us we just need the courage to put on the cape'

 Here at Boundary we believe that children need a safe space to explore their emotions in order to develop their emotional intelligence.
 The Shield is part of our behaviour hierarchy but it is also a big part of the children’s school life.
 It is a place where children can come to talk about their worries, share their successes and to help them learn all about the characteristics of an Always person so they can truly become the best that they can be.